derpaule/Ty1_octet_itc/docs/index.md

 title: 'Octet and ITC data analysis of Ty1:RBD interaction '
 author: '[Tim Schulte]'
-description: 'Analysis of ITC/Octet data associated with the ms: An alpaca nanobody neutralizes SARS-CoV-2 by blocking receptor interaction '
+description: 'Analysis of ITC/Octet data associated with the ms: An alpaca nanobody neutralizes SARS-CoV-2 by blocking receptor interaction'
-documentclass: book
+link-citations: yes
 site: bookdown::bookdown_site
 bibliography: Ty1.bib
 url: https://www.biorxiv.org/content/10.1101/2020.06.02.130161v1
 ---

-Data  are associated with the [manuscript](https://www.biorxiv.org/content/10.1101/2020.06.02.130161v1) **An alpaca nanobody neutralizes SARS-CoV-2 by blocking receptor interaction** led by my colleague Leo Hanke within the group of Gerry [mcinerney](https://ki.se/en/mtc/gerald-mcinerney-group).
+Data  are associated with the [manuscript](https://www.biorxiv.org/content/10.1101/2020.06.02.130161v1) **An alpaca nanobody neutralizes SARS-CoV-2 by blocking receptor interaction** led by my colleagues Leo Hanke within the group of Gerry [McInerney](https://ki.se/en/mtc/gerald-mcinerney-group).
 The ms just got accepted for publication in [Nature Communications](link).
+The data were also put on DataDryad with doi:10.5061/dryad.gb5mkkwmz.
  The bookdown document was created based on [bookdown](https://bookdown.org/yihui/bookdown/), and [rtemps](https://github.com/bblodfon/rtemps).

 If you find this material useful in your own research or want to re-use some of the code, please cite the main research paper.

 # Octet data analysis and visualization

 ## Data import
-Octet data were collected as described in the methods section of the [associated manuscript](https://www.biorxiv.org/content/10.1101/2020.06.02.130161v1).
-Data were pre-processed and analyzed using the ForteBio [software](https://www.fortebio.com/products/octet-systems-software).
+Octet data were collected as described in the methods section of the ms. Data were pre-processed and analyzed using the ForteBio [software](https://www.fortebio.com/products/octet-systems-software).
 Raw and processed data were exported and imported into R using the script below.
 This pipeline was mainly used to tidy the data for plotting and fitting purposes.
 Final figures as shown in the manuscript were assembled in Adobe Illustrator.